Your Guide to ACT Electricity Providers

 How could iSelect help me save on electricity?

 The ACT may be small but that doesn’t mean you have to put up with big electricity bills.
 In fact, the power is yours to seek out savings, whether that means switching Electricity Plans or Providers.
 And iSelect is here to make it even easier.
-With our simple-to-use online comparison tool, we’ll take care of the legwork and find you a selection of plans from a range of providers.* Alternatively, you can always call our team on 13 19 20 to discover just what your future electricity bills could look like.
+Compare energy retailers online, we’ll take care of the legwork and find you a selection of plans from a range of providers.
+Alternatively, you can always call our team on 13 19 20 to discover just what your future electricity bills could look like.

 Get started on comparing energy plans today!